 4- Intelligent Production planning

 You can only sell what you produce before the right time.
 With customer buying behavior at the heart of this challenge, what matters is intelligent production planning.
 Production planning would be a random decision in a world where customers are not kept track of which can create a lot of losses in near future.
-Thankfully, CRM systems works with accuracy and forecast the capacity required by using reference historical data.
+Thankfully, CRM systems work with accuracy and forecast the capacity required by using reference historical data.

 Knowing the amount of each product ordered in the past and when it was ordered helps understand the production required.
-Manufacturing CRM software works to make a production plan as well as give you a support in budgeting as well.
+Manufacturing CRM software works to make a production plan as well as give you support in budgeting as well.

 5- Efficient Supply Chain